xkollar/xkollar.github.io/data/posts/2026-02-25-tech-interview-aftertaste.markdown

 document that 2am tired brain effect -->

-Improvements might be possible but for now the matrix-inspired version is still more efficient as `S` is holding to rational number that are themselves tuples.
+Improvements might be possible but for now the matrix-inspired version is still more efficient as `S` is holding two rational numbers that are themselves tuples.
 </div>

 You feel a congratulatory tap on your back.